Jardín Botánico Canario Viera y Clavijo: Description

 The garden comprises approximately 27 acres (10 hectares), on which approximately 500 plant species endemic to the Canary Islands are cultivated.
 Important divisions are the "Garden of the Islands" (Jardín de las Islas), the "Garden of Cacti and Succulents" (Jardín de Cactus y Suculentas), where approximately 10,000 cultivars of succulents are on display, the "Macaronesian Ornamental Garden" (Jardín Macaronésico Ornamental), and the “Hidden Garden” (El Jardín Escondido) with greenhouse.
 Also worthy of mention are the pinetum (El Pínar) and the "Laurel-leaved Forests" (Bosque de Laurísílva), featuring trees which once covered most of Macaronesia prior to Spanish settlement.
 At the "Fountain of the Wisemen" (La Fuente de Los Sabios), botanists who discovered and described the flora of the Canary Islands are honored.

 In 1983, the garden established a seed bank for the roughly 400 tree species endemic to the Canaries and other Macaronesian islands.
-A germplasm bank was subsequently established as well.
+A germplasm bank was subsequently established.
 A great number of species have been identified and described by botanists associated with the garden over the past several years, and the garden contributes to species preservation programs through its research work.
 Its facilities include a library, a herbarium, and laboratories, and it publishes the journal Botánica Macaronésica.

 The garden is open to visitors year round.